Oguama77/Oguama77/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [oguamaprosperity@gmail.com](mailto:oguamaprosperity@gmail.com)
-* 🧠  I'm learning computer vision for autonomous navigation
+* 🧠  I'm learning Computer vision for autonomous navigation
 * 🤝  I'm open to collaborating on AI projects for healthcare applications
-* ⚡  I'm an aspiring decision scientist!
+* ⚡  I love decision science!

 ### Skills